wegotpop/principles-and-practices/practices/databases/sql-alchemy-guidelines.md

 ## Query types

-Prefer the use of `first` or instead treating the query as an iterable.
+If you are looking for a single result prefer the use of `first` or `one_or_none`

+If you want multiple rows then treat the query object as an iterable.

 Don't use `all`.